-These actions are particularly recommended for properties that have turned in flood insurance claims valued at $1,000 or more at least twice in the past 10 years.
+These actions are particularly recommended for properties that have turned in flood insurance claims valued at $1,000 or more at least twice in any 10 year period.
 These are called “repetitive loss” properties.
 Retrofitting and floodproofing can help break the cycle of repetitive flood damage.

 Making changes to an existing building to protect it from flooding or other hazards.